-A copy of this Policy will be provided to the senior management of any financial institution, dealer, or broker-dealer wishing to transact investment business with the City in order that it be apprised of the investment goals of the City.
-Before business is transacted with the firm, a certification must be signed by a senior member of the firm.
+A copy of this Policy shall be provided to the senior management of any financial institution, dealer, or broker-dealer wishing to transact investment business with the City, so that they are informed of the City's investment objectives.
+Prior to transacting any business, a senior representative of the firm must sign a certification acknowledging receipt and understanding of the Policy.